The Era of BVLOS

-When thinking of drones, you might be picturing the small ones that zoom passed like flies - those tend to fly VLOS.
-These can be used for a couple of applications such as inspection or for photography and film purposes.
+When thinking of drones, you might be picturing the small ones that zoom passed like flies - those tend to fly within VLOS.
+These can be used for a several distinct applications such as inspection or for photography and film purposes.
 They must legally fly within a range of 500m and keep a horizontal distance of 50m.
-However, what we are seeing now is only a drop in the ocean when compared to what’s in store for the drone industry and society as a whole..
-But only once BVLOS flights come into play.
+However, what we are seeing now is only a drop in the ocean when compared to what’s in store for the drone industry and society as a whole.. but only once BVLOS flights come into play.

 Once regulations are lifted, a whole market will suddenly open up with endless possibilities.
 You may be asking yourselves, what does flying BVLOS imply?
-Well, seeing as there is no visual line of sight, one cannot get away with only having the pilot on the ground.
+Well, considering that there is a lack of visual line of sight, one cannot get away with only having the pilot on the ground.
 The ground pilot with visual contact is supported by systems (software and applications) that replace the pilot on board.
 When something goes wrong, the pilot will have a back-up plan and procedures to follow.

 "A remote pilot depends on alternative ways of communicating with the aircraft."